III. B North - East Region

 Soon all this climbing appeared to be in vain - at Bogorovo you will be again in the altitude of Silistra.

 The hill after Bogorovo is very tedious, usually here is very hot in the summer time.
 Luckily 2 kilometers after it there is very nice restaurant, I was always wondering - a restaurant in the middle of nothing, but it is a beautiful spot to refresh with a tonic, or beer.
+Unfortunately summer 2003 it was not working.

-further to Dobrich - cherry trees, which maces pedalling in this area very pleasant from the end of May to the middle of July.
+which maces pedalling in this area very pleasant from the end of May to the middle of July.

 Dobrich is the main town of this district.
 Overnight accommodation in it is not a problem.